NoroffFEU/development-platforms/src/content/docs/ai-ml/ann-ai-case-study.md

 Furthermore, Whisper's transcriptions contribute to the improvement of ChatGPT's language understanding over time, facilitating more accurate responses.
 Their collaboration allows for multimodal input processing, accommodating users' preferred modes of communication and enhancing overall user experience.
 In summary, Whisper and ChatGPT work together to make AI interactions more flexible and inclusive, leveraging Whisper's speech-to-text capabilities to enhance ChatGPT's functionalities.

 ## Strengths and drawbacks of ChatGPT and Whisper

 ### Strengths

 #### ChatGPT

 - Natural language understanding: ChatGPT excels in generating human-like text responses, suitable for various conversational applications.
 - Versatility: It can be applied to tasks like text summarization, grammar correction, and natural language to SQL conversion.
 - Ease of integration: Simple integration through APIs for languages like Python and Node.js.

 #### Whisper

 - Accurate speech recognition: Provides human-level accuracy in English speech recognition, enhancing accessibility for hearing-impaired users.
 - Multi-language support: Supports over 90 languages, facilitating diverse applications.
 - Real-time captioning: Enables real-time captioning in educational and live event settings.

 ### Drawbacks

-#### ChatGPT
+#### of ChatGPT

 - Lack of context awareness: May produce irrelevant or inaccurate outputs due to limited context understanding.
 - Dependency on training data: Performance relies heavily on the quality and diversity of training data, potentially leading to biased responses.
 - Potential for misuse: Without oversight, can generate misinformation or unethical content, posing risks to users.

-#### Whisper
+#### of Whisper

 - Complex installation: Requires local installation, which may be challenging for non-technical users.
 - Limited integration: Integration options are more restricted compared to ChatGPT.
 - Privacy concerns: Despite data deletion policies, privacy concerns may arise during transcription processes.

-# Summary and conclusion
+## Summary and conclusion

 Artificial Neural Networks (ANN) are fundamental to Machine Learning (ML) and Artificial Intelligence (AI), inspired by how our brains work.
 They're used in various tasks like recognizing patterns, making predictions, and optimizing processes.
 ANN-powered tools like ChatGPT and Whisper are great examples.
 ChatGPT helps with different tasks using natural language, while Whisper does real-time captioning for people with hearing impairments.